g-leech/argmin-gravitas/_posts/2020-4-22-map-rl-games.markdown

 </table>
 </center>
 <br><br>

+Physics is the study of physics; economics studies economics.
+These map theories to theories, not realities.

 (For making the correspondence really nice, you could frame evolution from the perspective of a single actor like the others - a hypothetical organism behind a <a href="{{jh}}">veil of ignorance</a>, maximising their expected fitness by selecting which subspecies to join.
 The subspecies distribution is then their chance of switching to a given subspecies.)
 <br>